 - Postgre SQL

-As the requirement of the organizations has grown beyond structured data, NoSQL technology has seen an increase in the adoption rate.
+As the requirement of organizations has grown beyond structured data, NoSQL technology has seen an increase in the adoption rate.
 It can store a massive amount of unstructured, semi-structured, or structured data with quick hydration and adjoin structure as per application requirements.
 Some of the prominently used NoSQL databases are:

 - HBASE : It is a column-oriented database that is great for scalable and distributed big data stores.